 - Scholarship programs; however, exceptions are made for summer camp or afterschool program scholarships;

 - Programs that have already taken place or will be completed in the current calendar year;

-The Community Foundation will consider the funding of new organizations for start-up or operating support, and smaller organizations for operating support.
-However, because The Community Foundation is interested in funding work that continues to address community needs long after the grant funds are depleted, these requests are reviewed carefully on a case-by-case basis and must make a convincing case that:
+We will consider funding new organizations for start-up or operating support.
+However, because we are interested in funding work that continues to address community needs long after the grant funds are depleted, these requests are reviewed carefully on a case-by-case basis and must make a convincing case that:

 - The condition the proposal addresses is significant and can be measured;

-- The applicant has the organizational ability to address the problem, is aware of other organizations that are working in the same area, and is the best organization to do this work;
+- The applicant has the organizational ability to address the problem, can document an unmet need, is aware of other organizations that are working in the same area and is the best organization to do this work;

 - The organization has plans in place to ensure that its programs will continue to operate once grants funds are expended.

 - Have a program/project that will positively impact persons and/or the community.

 - Develop competencies and skills enabling individuals to live fuller, more productive lives;

 - Addresses a significant need affecting the region's population or special populations;